Catholic Life of the School

 Throughout the academic year, each class has the opportunity to plan and perform their own class ‘Rejoice’ Assembly.
 These assemblies are themed and link to the topic currently been explored in RE.

 Assemblies bring together the children, staff, parents and the local community in the celebration and sharing of the Good News.

 Whole school Collective Worship starts the week and then classes hold daily Collective Worships for the rest of the week.
 Class Collective Worship is planned and carried out by the children in individual classes with support from class teachers (this varies between Key Stages).

 ‘Come and See’

 As a Catholic primary school within the Archdiocese of Liverpool, St Oswald’s follows the ‘Come and See’ programme to teach Religious Education.
 Within ‘Come and See’ three topics are taught and assessed each term.
 Each year, selected other world faiths are taught through World Faith Days.

-The termly RE Newsletter explains what your child will be learning throughout the term and provides suggestions for > discussions/activities to share with your child at home.
-This newsletter is sent home to all parents and is posted on > the website.
-The latest is published below. > > This programme is used in preparation for receiving the sacraments in Year 4.
-Fr Dave and staff from the school work > with the parents and children throughout this important part of their journey of faith. > > The schools’ most recent Religious Inspection carried out by the Archdiocese of Liverpool took place in January 2017.
-A > copy of the Inspection Report can be found below:
+The termly RE Newsletter explains what your child will be learning throughout the term and provides suggestions for discussions/activities to share with your child at home.
+This newsletter is sent home to all parents and is posted on the website.
+The latest is published below.

+Fr Dave and staff from the school work with the parents and children throughout this important part of the children’s journey of faith.

+The schools’ most recent Religious Inspection carried out by the Archdiocese of Liverpool took place in January 2017.
+A copy of the Inspection Report can be found below: